melodicht/nu-ecs-prac/README.md

-## Design Notes

-- The reason why `u64` is used for EntityID is to avoid narrowing.
-We use `std::vector::size` for getting unique EntityIDs, which outputs `u64`.

 # Game-as-a-service Architecture

 The game engine uses a game-as-a-service architecture.
 In this architecture, there are two components: the platform component and the game component.
 Each must be built separately.
 The platform component is the main entry point of the program, and dynamically loads the game component.
 From this point onwards, we shall refer to the "game component" as the game module.